-(4) The commission must consider the views of other interested parties.
-Among others, these persons might include potential users of the electronic recording system such as real estate attorneys, mortgage lenders, representatives from the title and escrow industries, real estate brokers, and notaries public.
+(3) the views of interested parties.
+Among others, these persons should include county recorders and potential users of the electronic recording system such as real estate attorneys, mortgage lenders, representatives from the title and escrow industries, real estate brokers, and notaries public.
+It must also consider the views of governmental offices that may interact with the recording offices, such as clerks of court, taxing authorities, and the office of the Secretary of State.
 Also included might be potential suppliers of hardware, software and services for electronic recording systems.

-(5) The commission must consider the needs of counties of varying size, population and resources.
-Because most states are quite diverse in the size, population and resources of their recording venues, it is important that the state electronic recording commission consider all of their needs.
+(4) the needs of counties of varying size, population and resources.
+Because most states are quite diverse in the size, population and resources of their recording venues, it is important that the Electronic Recording Commission or state agency consider all of their needs.
 Standards that are designed only for large, populous and well-funded recording districts may not promote the development of electronic recording in smaller, less-populous and not-as-well funded recording districts.
-This subsection recognizes that the standards should promote the overall good of the entire state.
+This subsection recognizes that the standards should promote the overall good of the entire state and not just the good of certain types of recording venues.
 Thus, the commission is advised to consider the needs of the entire spectrum of recording districts.